catblue/RepData_PeerAssessment1/PA1_template.md

 ##      41    9820   10600   10700   12800   21200
 ```

-There is not much change in between both histograms, except that the new one is *narrower* or *steeper*, i.e. there are more measurements in the middle of the range then it was, and variance seemd to slightly decreased.
+There is not much change in between both histograms, except that the new one is *narrower* or *steeper*, i.e. there are more measurements in the middle of the range then it was, and variance seems to slightly decreased.
 But the range and the mean/median remained almost unchanged.

 ## Are there differences in activity patterns between weekdays and weekends?